Vice President, International Conservation and Corporate Strategies

 National Advocacy Center - Washington, DC

-As Senior Director for International Wildlife Conservation, at the National Wildlife Federation, Barbara J. Bramble works with the private sector to sever the connection between deforestation and agricultural production.
+As Vice President for International Conservation and Corporate Strategies, at the National Wildlife Federation, Barbara J. Bramble works with the private sector to sever the connection between deforestation and agricultural production.
 She brings NWF’s massive membership to bear in convincing manufacturers and major retail brands to avoid purchasing agricultural and forest commodities that originate from recently cleared tropical rain forests and other carbon rich lands.

-She also wears other hats – as the chair of the Board of Directors of the Roundtable on Sustainable Biomaterials, the global initiative to certify biofuels and bioplastics that meet voluntary standards for social and environmental safeguards – and as a member of the Board of the Forest Stewardship Council, the prominent eco-label for wood and paper products from sustainably managed forests.
+She also wears other hats: a) Board Chair of the Roundtable on Sustainable Biomaterials, the global initiative for voluntary certification of biomass, biofuels and bio-plastics that meet social and environmental standards; and b) member of the Board of Directors of the Forest Stewardship Council, the widely recognized global eco-label for wood and paper products from sustainably managed forests.

-Before joining NWF, she served as legal advisor to the Council on Environmental Quality in the Executive Office of the President.
-In her early years, as an environmental lawyer in private practice, she won several big fights to keep industrial scale energy projects out of protected areas; for example she helped stop a massive gas pipeline from crossing the Arctic National Wildlife Refuge, saving it for the later battle with the Bush Administration in the early years of the new century.
+Before joining NWF, she served as legal advisor to the White House Council on Environmental Quality.
+In her early years, as an environmental lawyer in private practice, she won several big fights to keep industrial scale energy projects out of protected areas; for example she helped stop a massive gas pipeline from crossing the Arctic National Wildlife Refuge, although this only saved it for the later battle with the Bush Administration in the early years of the new century.

 Her J.D. is from George Washington University, and B.A. is from George Mason University.
 Ms. Bramble has lived in Latin America for almost 5 years and speaks both Spanish and Portuguese.